 App and live tracking

 For the duration of the industrial action, our app may not be able to show live times or vehicle locations, as some of our vehicles may not be equipped to report back their locations.
-We're really sorry about this - please refer to our temporary timetables for now.
+We're really sorry about this - please refer to our PDF timetables for now if this is the case.

 Customer services and lost property